lernlink/block_eledia_coursewizard/blocks/eledia_coursewizard/README.txt

 You can even add users to an existing course.

+Since version 0.2 you can select user profile fields which will be automatically filled with the values from the creating user.

 For this block there is no need to have the moodle rights to create courses or users.
 This block brings along three new rights: